qwertyvipul/bondai/docs/README.md

 # Credit Rating Model

 One of the main objective of our idea was to come up with machine learning models to crunch financial number and used its analysis to come up with the credit ratings of the company.
 So, we have developed a `Multivariate Parall LSTM RNN Network` model which analyzes the past three years financial data to predict the next financials of the company.
-Then have used this finacials to come up with
+Then have used this finacials to come up with credit ratings of the company.

 ### Multivariate Parallel LSTM RNN Model
 ![Abstract RNN Model](images/abstract-rnn-model.png)